Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 4870 512MB should in theory be a small bit superior to the GeForce GT 450 (OEM) in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 4870 512MB should theoretically be a small bit superior to the GeForce GT 450 (OEM) in general. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GT 450 (OEM) is the winner, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GT 450 (OEM) is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison